Great Northern Railway Trail

-The Great Northern Railway Trail is a cycleway and footpath in the Bradford District of West Yorkshire, England.
+The Great Northern Railway Trail is a cycleway and footpath in the Bradford District of West Yorkshire, England, disconnected into two sections.
 The path follows the route of a former railway, that of the Great Northern railway line between Bradford and Keighley that went via Queensbury and Cullingworth.
 The path has been designated as part of the National Cycle Route number 69.

 History

 The Great Northern Railway (GNR) opened up its lines connecting Bradford, Halifax and Keighley between 1878 and 1884.
 This involved a triangular junction at Queensbury railway station.
 As the GNR lines were built after other railways had been constructed in the valleys, many of their lines were built to traverse the high valley sides and as such, had many steep gradients and tunnels which led to them acquiring the nickname of The Alpine Lines.